+BEFORE THE PUBLIC UTILITIES COMMISSION OF OHIO

+))))

+In the Matter of the Application of

+The Ohio Bell Telephone Company d/b/a AT&T Ohio

+For Approval of an Alternative Form of

+Regulation of Basic Local Exchange

+And other Tier 1 Services Pursuant to

+Chapter 4901:1-4, Ohio Administrative

+Code.

-BEFORE THE PUBLIC UTILITIES COMMISSION OF OHIO ) ) ) ) ) In the Matter of the Application of The Ohio Bell Telephone Company d/b/a AT&T Ohio For Approval of an Alternative Form of Regulation of Basic Local Exchange And other Tier 1 Services Pursuant to Chapter 4901:1-4, Ohio Administrative Code.
-Case No. 08-912-TP-BLS MOTION FOR EXTENSION OF PROTECTIVE ORDERS AT&T Ohio, by its attorneys, and pursuant to O.A.C. §§ 4901-1-24(D) and 4901:1-4-09(E), moves for an extension of the protective orders granted in the captioned case.
-In its Entry adopted on August 12, 2008 the Commission granted AT&T Ohio's motion for a protective order concerning CLEC and wireless carrier proprietary information that was filed as part of AT&T Ohio's application and that was used in various pleadings filed in the case.
-The Entry adopted on August 12, 2008 will expire on February 12, 2010.
-Under O.A.C. § 4901-1-24(F), AT&T Ohio seeks an extension of the protective orders.
+Case No. 09-447-TP-BLS MOTION FOR EXTENSION OF PROTECTIVE ORDER AT&T Ohio1, by its attorneys, and pursuant to O.A.C. §§ 4901-1-24(D), moves for a further extension of the protective order granted in the captioned case.
+In its Entry adopted on June 8, 2009, the Commission granted AT&T Ohio's motion for a protective order concerning CLEC and wireless carrier proprietary information that was filed as part of AT&T Ohio's application.
+The protective order was extended in an Entry adopted on October 19, 2010 and will expire on June 8, 2012.
+Under O.A.C. § 4901-1-24(F), AT&T Ohio seeks an 18-month extension of the protective order.
 The reasons underlying this motion are detailed in the attached Memorandum in Support.
-This motion is being filed more than 45 days prior to the expiration of the protective order adopted in the August 12, 2008 Entry. &lt;sup>1 The Ohio Bell Telephone Company uses the name AT&T Ohio.
+This motion is being filed more than 45 days prior to the June 8, 2012 expiration of the protective order.
+1 The Ohio Bell Telephone Company uses the name AT&T Ohio.

 Respectfully submitted, AT&T Ohio /s/ Jon F. Kelly Jon F. Kelly (Counsel of Record) Mary Ryan Fenlon AT&T Services, Inc. 150 E. Gay St., Rm.
-4-A Columbus, Ohio 43215 (614) 223-7928 Its Attorneys MEMORANDUM IN SUPPORT OF MOTION FOR EXTENSION OF PROTECTIVE ORDERS AT&T Ohio seeks an extension of the protective order previously granted in this case.
+4-A Columbus, Ohio 43215 (614) 223-7928 Its Attorneys MEMORANDUM IN SUPPORT OF MOTION FOR EXTENSION OF PROTECTIVE ORDER AT&T Ohio seeks an 18-month extension of the protective order previously granted in this case.
 In an Entry adopted in another case, the Commission denied the Company's request for an unlimited extension and instead granted an 18-month extension.
 See, AT&T Ohio, Case No. 09-259-TP-BLS, Entry, May 1, 2009.
 There, the Attorney Examiner found that the information sought to be protected was proprietary but did not warrant permanent protection.
-The CLEC and wireless carrier proprietary information filed and used in this case is competitively sensitive information that is deserving of further protection under Ohio law as a trade secret.
+The CLEC and wireless carrier proprietary information filed and used in this case is competitively sensitive information that deserves of further protection under Ohio law as a trade secret.
 It has not lost its commercial relevance since the time it was first granted protection.
 As explained in its application, AT&T Ohio notified the CLECs and wireless carriers of the Company's possible use of that information and the manner in which it would be used.
 As AT&T Ohio noted:

 In Case Nos.
 06-1013-TP-BLS and 07-259-TP-BLS, AT&T Ohio sent CLECs and wireless service providers separate "Accessible Letters" regarding the use and treatment of data that might be considered to be proprietary, giving them an opportunity for comment and feedback.
 AT&T Ohio is relying on the letters from Case No. 07-259-TP-BLS for this proceeding.
 The Accessible Letters are included in this filing as Attachments 1 and 2.
-Memorandum in Support of Application, July 25, 2008, p.
+Memorandum in Support of Application, May 29, 2009, p.
 4.